 - It is not allowed for any student to change his/her room assignment without permission from the Program Director.

 - Loud noises are not acceptable in the Residence hall at any time.

 - Each student and his/her roommate will be responsible for any damage to the assigned room during their stay in the program.
 Any accidental damage must be reported immediately to his/her counselor and to housing staff.

 Rules for Leaving the Residential Hall and Leaving Campus

 The University of Mississippi observes strict rules in compliance with Title IX regulations.
 The following rules have been implemented with the intention of safeguarding Summer College students while on campus.

 - Every student has an electronic chip embedded in their ID card that gives them access to the residence hall and into their own rooms.
 It is the student’s responsibility to have this ID at all times.
-There is a cost of $35 to replace a lost ID and a $5 charge anytime a student is locked out of his/her room and must be let in by a counselor.
+There is a cost of $35 to replace a lost ID.
 Students may not allow anyone else to use their ID

 - Students are not allowed to leave campus by themselves at any time.
 Counselors, instructors, and/or staff members have to accompany students if they leave campus.
 Failure to comply will result in dismissal from the program.

 - For security reasons, only program participants are allowed to be in the residence hall, including common areas.
 Parents are allowed to access the bedrooms only during move-in or move-out days.
 Off-campus visitors are not allowed during the week.
 Family visits are permitted during the weekends but they are required to remain in the common areas located on the first floor.